PossibleLlama/worklog/docs/README.md

 Any specified fields will be merged into the existing work overwritting previous fields.

+Any blank `--title ""` fields will be ignored, and all strings have whitespace removed from both ends.
+This does mean that you will be unable to update a field to an empty state.

 You can specify further fields as you want to.

 - `--title "foo"` The title of the work done.
 This is a summary of